 Logo

 A Baking Community

-We, Andrea and Jim Cribb, embarked on building our outdoor wood-fired oven with one purpose in mind: to share fresh-baked breads, pastries, and pizzas with family, friends, and neighbours near and far.
-We offer these in an effort to build community; we neither charge for what we bake nor expect anything in return.
+For several years now a variety of home-bakers has gathered weekly around a wood-fired oven with a single purpose in mind: to share fresh-baked breads, pastries, and pizzas with family, friends, and neighbours near and far in an effort to build and strengthen community.
+We neither charge for what we bake nor expect anything in return.
 It is our pleasure!
 Our hope is simply that in sharing food—perhaps the oldest custom known to humankind—we will connect souls, warm hearts, and fill tummies.

+Logo